-- The karaoke model – this model is where we “tag” whole tunes, songs or pieces of music rather than the rhythm cells and tonal blocks – the musical vocabulary.
+- The karaoke model – this model is where we “tag” whole tunes, songs or pieces of music – the musical surface – rather than the rhythm cells and tonal blocks – the musical vocabulary.
 I often refer to it as karaoke sense, the musical equivalent of only knowing complete sentences but not grasping separate words clearly: itsthemusicalequivalentofonlyknowingcompletesentencesandnowords.
-Try to imagine not being able to recognise, hear, say or read separate words… The karaoke model of music ends up relying on muscle memory and technique-based thinking too.
-It is almost as passive as the executive model but still passive and therefore it blocks fluency.
+Try to imagine not being able to recognise, hear, read or intend individual words… The karaoke model of music also relies on muscle memory and technique-based thinking.
+It is more musical than the executive model but still passive and therefore it blocks fluency.